Methadone Clinic Kenosha, WI

 Professional Services Group Inc

-Professional Services Group Inc is a methadone clinic in Kenosha, WI located in Kenosha County at 2108 63rd Street, 53143 zip code area that also includes suboxone treatment services.
-Professional Services Group Inc provides methadone/buprenorphine for pain management, buprenorphine maintenance and relapse prevention from naltrexone.
-In addition, Professional Services Group Inc offers social skills development, self-help groups and domestic violence services.
-Professional Services Group Inc provides opioid treatment for children and adolescents.
+Professional Services Group Inc is a methadone clinic in Kenosha, WI located in Kenosha County at 2108 63rd Street, 53143 zip code area that also includes suboxone treatment.
+Professional Services Group Inc provides relapse prevention from naltrexone, methadone/buprenorphine for pain management and suboxone prescription.
+In addition, Professional Services Group Inc provides mental health services, social skills development and domestic violence services.
+Professional Services Group Inc includes opioid treatment for children and adolescents.

 Cleanslate Centers Kenosha

-Cleanslate Centers Kenosha is a methadone clinic in Kenosha, WI located at 7201 Green Bay Road, Suite D, 53142 zip code.
-Cleanslate Centers Kenosha provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-In addition, Cleanslate Centers Kenosha offers case management and transportation assistance.
-Cleanslate Centers Kenosha provides opioid treatment for young adults and adults.
+Cleanslate Centers Kenosha is a methadone treatment center in Kenosha, WI located at 7201 Green Bay Road, Suite D, 53142 zip code.
+Cleanslate Centers Kenosha provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+In addition, Cleanslate Centers Kenosha offers transportation assistance and case management.
+Cleanslate Centers Kenosha includes opioid treatment for young adults and adults.

 Rogers Behavioral Health Kenosha

-Rogers Behavioral Health Kenosha is a methadone treatment center in Kenosha, WI located at 9916 75th Street, Suite 205, 53142 zip code area.
-Rogers Behavioral Health Kenosha provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
-Also, Rogers Behavioral Health Kenosha offers social skills development, mental health services and housing services.
+Rogers Behavioral Health Kenosha is a methadone clinic in Kenosha, WI located at 9916 75th Street, Suite 205, 53142 zip code area.
+Rogers Behavioral Health Kenosha provides naltrexone administration, buprenorphine maintenance and suboxone prescription.
+In addition, Rogers Behavioral Health Kenosha provides case management, transportation assistance and mentoring/peer support.
 Rogers Behavioral Health Kenosha includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.